vexparadox/Axilya/README.md

 A basic 2D game framework written in C++, runnable with Make.
 To see the initial production of this project see: https://github.com/vexparadox/axInitial

-This framework is going to be the base of the yet-to-be-named 2D engine I am making for my third year at University, this is the reason for going towards a Unity styled ECS.

 Please see the WIKI on how to use this framework.
 It's not very scary once you get started.

 See https://github.com/vexparadox/AXServer for the server module of Axilya.
 This is still in early development.